 Rule 73.1.a is primarily designed to exclude cover for risks that arise as a result of the operation of nuclear-powered ships.
 However, cover is also excluded if the liability, loss, cost or expense arises generally because of nuclear fuel regardless of how and where it is used, or because of nuclear waste from any source, whether or not on board the entered Ship.

 Cover is excluded not merely for claims that affect the Ship, its cargo or Crew, but also for claims for damage to any other property, or for damage to, or the pollution of, the environment, or for injury to any other person.
 For example, cover is excluded for claims that arise as a result of a collision between a non-nuclear powered Ship that is entered in the Association and a nuclear powered ship that exposes property, persons and the environment to radiation from the nuclear fuel on the nuclear powered ship.
 Cover is also excluded for losses that may be suffered by the entered Ship as an innocent bystander that is affected by the fall-out of nuclear fuel or waste in the vicinity of the Ship.

-(C) …any nuclear installation, reactor or other nuclear assembly or nuclear component thereof… (Rule 73.1.a.ii)
+(C) …the radioactive, toxic, explosive or other hazardous or contaminating properties of any nuclear installation, reactor or other nuclear assembly or nuclear component thereof… (Rule 73.1.b)